robtweed/qewd-hit-platform/README.md

 and user database of your OIDC Provider

-- **qewd-monitor-ms**: A browser-based (React) application that allows you to monitor and control the QEWD environment that controls each of your MicroServices.
+- **qewd-monitor-ms**: A browser-based (React) application that allows you to monitor and control the QEWD environment of each of your QEWD HIT Platform MicroServices.

 Note: all four applications use the OIDC Provider for user authentication.